huggingface/blog/ml-director-insights-3.md

 You’ll hear from a juniors Greek National Tennis Champion, a published author with over 100+ patents, and a cycle polo player who regularly played at the world’s oldest polo club (the Calcutta Polo Club).
 All turned Financial ML experts.

 🚀 Buckle up Goose, let's meet some top Machine Learning Mavericks in finance to hear what they have to say about Machine Learning:

+Disclaimer: All views are from individuals and not from any past or current employers.

 <img class="grandmahugs" style="float: left;" padding="5px" width="200" src="/blog/assets/78_ml_director_insights/Ioannis-Bakagiannis.jpeg"></a>